tzhouwsu/Simple-analysis-codes/README.md

 this code is to calculate the inverse matrix using Gauss-Jordan method. it reads the matrix from a file. matrix-inverse.exe file-of-original-matrix

+## omp-call-chemnetworks.c
+this c-code is parallely calling chemnetworks for a bounch of snapshots using OpenMP library (-fopenmp)